spark-mv/cdn/install.md

 Now that you have the code on your site collecting statistics, you can easily turn on Hola CDN, by following the next steps.

-Enabling g Hola CDN which will result in performance increases and cost reductions by using both the cliet-side Javascript and Hola CDN servers around the world.
+Enabling Hola CDN which will result in performance increases and cost reductions by using both the cliet-side Javascript and Hola CDN servers around the world.

 Note that some of the instructions below are relevant to progressive download, and some to adaptive protocols.